huggingface/blog/lcm_lora.md

     <em>Standard and LCM LoRAs combined for fast (4 step) inference.</em>
 </p>

 Need ideas to explore some LoRAs?
-Check out our experimental [LoRA the Explorer (LCM version)](https://huggingface.co/spaces/latent-consistency/lcm-LoraTheExplorer) Space to test amazing creations by the community and get inspired!
+Check out our experimental [LoRA the Explorer (LCM version)](https://huggingface.co/spaces/latent-consistency/lcm-LoraTheExplorer) Space to test LoRAs creations by the community and get inspired, also feel free to report the ones that don't combine well.

 ## How to Train LCM Models and LoRAs